 After the competition phase the prototype to be built in Rykmentinpuisto in Tuusula was heavily simplified.
 The tight plot was divided into the zones of the vehicles and the pedestrians.
 The concept of prefabricated timber units was kept and turned into a village of facilities surrounding the central courtyard.

 The built prototype dives deep into the themes of circular economy.
-The asphalt covering the trafficked areas is built using recycled car tyres.
+The asphalt covering the trafficked areas is built using recycled roof bitumen.
 The fillings under the asphalt are of recycled concrete.
 The rock base on the plot was not excavated for hiding the fuel tanks yet the tanks are placed in a timber structured landmark container/canopy in the middle of the complex.
-The station is to open in early July 2020.
+The station has opened in July 2020.

 Competition project team

 Pekka Pakkanen, Tuija Pakkanen

 Pekka Pakkanen, Simon Mahringer, Benjamin Schulman, Antti Mikola